mr-c/biocore-pipelines-dev/README.md

-# biocore-pipelines
+# biocore-pipelines-dev
-A root directory for Biocore pipeline analysis
+A root directory for Biocore pipeline analysis development